Deducting Education Expenses for Employees and Owners

 Employee Taxes and Education Expenses

 For purposes of employee taxes, education expenses are included in the category of "working condition fringe benefits."
 The IRS has a specific definition of these benefits, which is that they are benefits that would be deductible to the employee on a personal tax return.

 To be excludable from the employee's income as a working condition fringe benefit, all of the following must apply:

-- The benefit must relate to employer's business
+- The benefit must relate to the employer's business.

 - The business use must be substantiated with records.
 If you reimburse the employee in cash, you must require verification of the expense.

 The cost of continuing education credits for employees is also included as a business expense if it meets these criteria.